Flash flood watch in effect for southern Wisconsin; Dane County lake levels well below 2018 peak

 “Soils are pretty saturated,” said Marc Kavinsky, a meteorologist with the National Weather Service in Milwaukee.

 A flash flood watch is in effect from 7 a.m.
 Tuesday through 7 a.m.
-Wednesday.
+Wednesday in central and southern Wisconsin, including Columbia, Dane, Green, Green Lake, Iowa, Lafayette, Marquette, Rock, and Sauk counties.

+Roadways could become flooded and potentially hazardous for travel, the weather service said.

-While water levels on Lakes Monona and Waubesa have risen in recent weeks, the Yahara River is flowing fast enough to bring them down about half an inch per day, said John Reimer, deputy director of Land and Water Resources for Dane County.
+While levels on lakes Monona and Waubesa have risen in recent weeks, the Yahara River is flowing fast enough to bring them down about half an inch per day, said John Reimer, deputy director of Land and Water Resources for Dane County.

 Lakes Mendota and Monona are about 18 inches lower than they were at their peak during the flooding of September 2018, providing space to take on stormwater runoff.